 Some parents are tempted to sleep with their newborn, but this is not a safe practice!
 Bed-sharing can increase the risk of SIDS, so it’s vital to keep a bed for the parents and a bed for the baby.
 Instead, try “room-sharing” and bring the crib into your bedroom rather than in a separate nursery.
 Keeping the baby nearby helps with the constant feeding and soothing that comes in your first few weeks.

 Don’t hesitate to ask for help

 The proverb “it takes a village to raise a child” is true.
 Don’t be afraid to ask family and friends for help.
 It’s okay to be vulnerable during this time and even throw social etiquette out the window.
 Instead of being the wonderful host, ask your visitors to watch the baby so you can take a nap.
-If you don’t have the luxury of help 24/7, a baby monitor can be your extra eyes and ears.
+If you don’t have the luxury of help 24/7.
+A baby breathing monitor, or even a video baby monitor can be your extra eyes and ears.